|

 before our politicians become active and put an end to it?
 Hopefully

 not another 30 years as in the case of Katanning Youth Hostel.
-I note that all

 these public servants have kept their jobs, salaries and benefits and